-Islamic Liquidity Management Instruments In Nigeria
+Islamic Liquidity Management Instruments in Nigeria

 Recent regulatory efforts by the Central Bank of Nigeria (CBN) have resulted in the commencement of non-interest (Islamic) banking services in Nigeria.
-So far, the framework for non-interest banks products such as Islamic bonds (sukuk), insurance (takaful) and inter-bank lending facilities have been designed.
+So far, the framework for non-interest banks products such as Islamic bonds (Sukuk), insurance (takaful), and inter-bank lending facilities have been designed.
 Although the current market size is small, there is huge potential for growth.
-Nigeria presently has only one Islamic bank (Jaiz Bank) and one conventional bank with Islamic banking window (Stanbic IBTC).
+Nigeria presently has two Islamic banks (Jaiz and Taj banks) and two conventional banks with Islamic banking windows (Sterling and Stanbic IBTC banks).

-Following the take-off of operations by non-interest financial institutions and noninterest banking window by deposit money banks, the Central Bank of Nigeria (CBN) in 2012 introduced three applicable instruments, which are currently being used by the non-interest banking segment of the money market for the conduct of liquidity management operations.
+Following the take-off of operations by non-interest financial institutions and non-interest banking window by deposit money banks, the Central Bank of Nigeria (CBN) in 2012 introduced three applicable instruments, which are currently being used by the non-interest banking segment of the money market for the conduct of liquidity management operations.
 The following are the three instruments: